Chayanon-Ninyawee/42-c-tester/README.md

 A Python-based testing framework for testing C functions in 42 projects.

-The framework generates small C test harnesses, compiles them against the student's project, executes them, and exposes the results through a Python API.
+The framework generates small C test programs, compiles them against the student's project, executes them, and exposes the results through a Python API.

 It is designed primarily for testing functions such as those found in `libft`, but can also be used for other C projects.